 Here in the South, New Year's Day brings a whole new mess of meaning to the table, from good fortune to a long life.
 While traditional Southern dishes are enjoyed year-round, failure to incorporate the most symbolic on New Year's Day is very bad luck.
 Cook up some good luck foods like collard greens and black-eyed peas, and you'll be livin' in high cotton in the year to come.

 Nothing soaks up fatback or pork tenderloin like a chunk of cornbread.
 A staple in a Southern supper, cornbread is especially important on a Southern New Year's Day.
-The color is considered to represent gold, and eating it means you will have spending money in the prosperous new year.
+The color is considered to represent gold, and eating it is thought to bring you spending money in the prosperous new year.

 For deeper pockets, toss in some corn kernels.
 Representing nuggets of gold, the kernels will make you that much richer in the eyes of Southern tradition.
 Get the Southern Skillet Cornbread recipe here.

 Now, leafy greens don't mean just any old collards.
 In the South, there is a proper way to slow-cook collards and it involves pork.
-You simply can't prepare greens without rendering it in fat, so pair it with pork chops.
+You simply can't prepare Southern greens without rendering it in fat, so pair it with pork chops.

 Green like the color of money, this is one Southern staple you don't want to miss.
 Eat a whole mess of these lucky foods on New Year's Day, otherwise, your luck may run out.
 Make the best dern tootin' collards with this recipe.